shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 There are three approaches to GAN inversion:

-- **Optimization-based** methods search for the latent code that minimizes the reconstruction loss using gradient descent or other iterative algorithms.
-They generally lead to the better reconstruction results but take much longer time due to the iterative process.
+- **Optimization-based** methods use an iterative algorithm, such as gradient descent, to search for the latent code that minimizes the reconstruction loss.
+They generally yield better reconstruction results but take a much longer time due to the iterative process.
 - **Learning-based** methods train an encoder that inverts images to the latent space.
-They are generally faster and less accurate than optimization-based counterparts.
+They are generally faster and less accurate than their optimization-based counterparts.
 - **Hybrid** methods of these two.
 Typically, they first invert a given image to the latent code with a learning-based encoder and then optimize it further.
 This is expected to reduce the time for optimization and the quality of inversion.

 Let's have a look at some examples.

 ### Image2StyleGAN
-**Image2StyleGAN** [6] is a simple but effective implementation of the optimization-based approach.
+**Image2StyleGAN** [6] is a simple but effective implementation of an optimization-based approach.
 It minimizes the sum of the perceptual loss and L2 loss to get the embedded latent code.

 ![](2021-11-09-08-14-35.png)

 <div style="text-align: center;"><small>Image taken from [6].</small></div>

 The authors noticed that the 512-dimensional intermediate latent space $\mathcal{W}$ is not informative enough to restore the input image.
-So, they extended the latent space to $\mathcal{W}+$, which is a concatenation of 18 different $\mathbb{w} \in \mathcal{W}$ vectors, one for each input to the StyleGAN's AdaIN layers.
-The resulting $\mathcal{W}+$ space is well disentangled and allows multiple face image editing applications including style transfer and expression transfer.
+So, they extended the latent space to $\mathcal{W}+$, a concatenation of 18 different $\mathbb{w} \in \mathcal{W}$ vectors, one for each input to the StyleGAN's AdaIN layers.
+The resulting $\mathcal{W}+$ space is well disentangled and allows multiple face image editing applications, including style transfer and expression transfer.
 This feature was further explored in **Image2StyleGAN++** [7].

 ### pSp
-The learning based approach **pSp** (**pixel2style2pixel**) is a general image-to-image translation framework [8].
+The learning-based approach **pSp** (**pixel2style2pixel**) is a general image-to-image translation framework [8].
 The encoder is trained to minimize the reconstruction loss (the sum of L2, LPIPS, identity, and latent code regularization loss) and directly translates the input image to the extended latent code ($\in \mathcal{W}+$).

 ![](2021-11-09-08-47-12.png)